- Legal professional privilege protects confidential communications between you and your lawyers.

 The details requested are not intended to interfere with privilege.
 If providing the requested details would disclose privileged information, you can elect to withhold that portion.

-When you provide the requested information about legal professional privilege claims, we will not argue this amounts to an implied waiver.
+When you provide the requested information about a legal professional privilege claim, we will not argue this amounts to an implied waiver.

-The information you provide will enable us to consider whether to accept or challenge any legal professional privilege claims, and ultimately assess your compliance with the compulsory notice.
+The information you provide will enable us to consider whether to accept or challenge any legal professional privilege claim, and ultimately assess your compliance with the compulsory notice.

 If you are claiming legal professional privilege over documents or parts of documents to a notice issued under s.
-95ZK of the CCA, you will generally be asked in the cover letter to voluntarily specify whether you have withheld or made any redactions of any documents.
+95ZK of the Competition and Consumer Act 2010, you will generally be asked in the cover letter to voluntarily specify whether you have withheld or made any redactions of any documents.

-We may contact you in some cases to seek further detail of your legal professional privilege claims.
+We may contact you in some cases to seek further detail of your legal professional privilege claim.

 Examples of exceptional circumstances are urgent mergers and notices issued to third parties.
 There may be other circumstances where we consider a less detailed approach is appropriate depending on your circumstances, or the nature or context of the notice.